PeterWANGHK/peterzianwang.github.io/_pages/about.md

 My current research interests include broad topics in autonomous driving, intelligent transportation systems, time-series analysis with fault diagnosis, and SLAM.

 I am passionate about exploring grand challenges and creating innovative solutions.
 Through different entrepreneurship competition experiences, I have also acquired analytical, logistical, and writing skills that enable me to conduct research and develop business ideas.
-I have also pursued diverse academic opportunities in overseas studies, joining [exchange programs at DTU, Denmark](https://youtu.be/B7oA12MpVZc?si=FvIFWEdXofnySJdp), and [exchange programs at NTU, Singapore](https://ntu-sa.terradotta.com/index.cfm?FuseAction=Programs.ViewProgramAngular&id=11025), where I learned about programming, data processing, and human-computer interaction.
+I have also pursued diverse academic opportunities in overseas studies, joining [exchange programme at DTU, Denmark](https://youtu.be/B7oA12MpVZc?si=FvIFWEdXofnySJdp), and [exchange programme at NTU, Singapore](https://ntu-sa.terradotta.com/index.cfm?FuseAction=Programs.ViewProgramAngular&id=11025), where I learned about programming, data processing, and human-computer interaction.
 Additionally, I have received multiple scholarships and awards, such as the Dr Winnie S M Tang-PolyU Student Innovation and Entrepreneurship Scholarship, the Merit Award at the [Microcontroller Application Design Contest](https://www.eie.polyu.edu.hk/event/madc2022-23/), HKSAR Government Scholarship Fund, and Championship at the 2023-24 HKAE Pitch Competition, where I apply my pitch and research skills to address complex and interdisciplinary problems.

 # 📖 Educations
 - *2025.09 to now*, Master of Philosophy (MPhil), Department of Data and Systems Engineering, The University of Hong Kong.
 Supervisor: [Prof. Chen Sun](https://chensunmac.github.io/)